-Damaged sperm which are not shaped correctly can also cause infertility, since they are rarely strong enough to make it to the egg, and if one does the pregnancy may terminate early due to the sperm’s inability to create a healthy baby.
+Damaged sperm which are not shaped correctly can also cause infertility, since they are rarely strong enough to make it to the egg, and if one does fertilize the egg, the pregnancy may terminate early due to the sperm’s inability to create a healthy baby.
 A rounded large head or pinhead is unable to fertilize an egg as is a midpiece lacking enough fructose.

 Lastly, mobility can be a real issue for some men.
 Unless his sperm has the right shaped and length tale to swim quickly enough to get to that unfertilized egg in time, his journey will be for naught.

 According to The World Health Organization, a man’s sperm must meet the following criteria to be considered viable:

 The Right Volume: at least 1.5 to 5 ml, or about one teaspoon.

 The Right Concentration: more than 20 million sperm/ml, or a total of greater than 40 million per ejaculate.

 Proper Motility: More than 40 percent of the sperm should be motile, or moving.

 Enough Morphology: More than 30 percent of a man’s sperm should be normally shaped to be considered useable.